The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 To quantify the extent of victim blaming in judicial opinions, three indicators are constructed based solely on sentences in which the victim or perpetrator is named.
 These indicators aim at capturing the extent to which opinions contain wording that implicitly shifts some blame from the perpetrator onto the victim, where such wording may come from the defense, the prosecution, or the judges involved in the case.
+The first indicator represents a novel approach based on findings from the field of psychology and will be the primary focus here.
+The remaining two indices assess the context in which the victim and perpetrator are discussed, where the first one measures the sentiment of the context, while the second one more comprehensively assesses the linguistic environment in which they are referenced.

-In the appelate court opinions, the victim is often referred to by his/her name or by the term ``victim''.
+In the appellate court opinions, the victim is often referred to by his/her name or by the term ``victim''.
 The appealing party, i.e., the person found guilty in trial court, is usually called the ``appellant'' or by his/her name, but may also be referred to as the ``petitioner''.
 As the victims' and the appellants' names are not clearly identifiable, only sentences containing the words ``victim'', ``appellant'' and ``petitioner'' as well as inflected forms of these words are considered in the construction of the indicators.

 \textbf{The Semantic Role of Victim: Subject vs. Object}